nh-server/switch-guide/docs/about.md

 # About this guide

-This guide was written by staff members of the [Nintendo Homebrew Discord server](https://discord.gg/C29hYvh) Flump, jerbear64, Phoenix, and xGhostBoyx.
+This guide was written by staff members of the [Nintendo Homebrew Discord server](https://discord.gg/C29hYvh) Flump, jerbear64, Phoenix, xGhostBoyx, and Such Meme Many Skill.